-- 28 Global Century Press House Style Guide - In practice, Overseas Chinese always put their surnames last, the same as English names, e.g. Laowu Wang. - Some names that are known in 'Wade-Giles pinyin'7 (such as Fei Hsiao-tung) are mainly given first in Chinese pinyin (e.g. Fei Xiaotong), but both formats are given when the name is first mentioned, e.g. Fei Xiaotong (Fei Hsiao-tung). - The pinyin names of Overseas Chinese of non-mainland origin are affected by their dialects, and some have English names.
+- 28 Global Century Press House Style Guide - Another way is to write the surname first, without full capitalization, followed by the first name, such as Deng Xiaoping, Zhang Yimou.
+In accordance with convention and increasingly common usage in the West, GCP renders some well-known names, especially those of politicians or social celebrities, in this way. - For some well-known ancient philosophers and literati, GCP continues use their English names, such as Confucius, Mencius, or Li Po.
+However, Li Po can be given as LI Bai / Li Po. - In practice, Overseas Chinese always put their surnames last, the same as English names, e.g. Laowu Wang. - Some names that are known in 'Wade-Giles romanization system'7 (such as Fei Hsiao-tung) are mainly given first in Chinese pinyin (e.g. Fei Xiaotong), but both formats are given when the name is first mentioned, e.g. Fei Xiaotong (Fei Hsiao-tung). - The pinyin names of Overseas Chinese of non-mainland origin are affected by their dialects, and some have English names.
 If possible, as many different names as possible are presented when they first appear in an article or a work.
 For example, JIN Yaoji would usually be known as Ambrose King or Ambrose Yeo-Chi King but may be known as JIN Yaoji or Yaoji Jin in Chinese pinyin. - Some Korean names look like Chinese names, e.g. Hagen KOO, Kwang-ok KIM, but the surname is usually given after the first name and in full capitals.
 The same rule is applied to Japanese names, e.g. Tadashi FUKUTAKE, Yoshiyuki YAMA. - In GCP publications, if you see a surname in front of the first name, you can assume that person is a mainland Chinese.
 Exceptions are acceptable, as individuals sometimes present their names in their own way.